Sample-Efficient Optimization over Generative Priors via Coarse Learnability: : An Algorithm with Provable Guarantees

 \subsection{A Simple Heuristic: \topift}

-To build intuition for why our sampling problem is non-trivial, we begin with a natural fine-tuning heuristic, \topift, which iteratively refines the model by sampling from the current distribution, selecting the lowest-cost samples, and fine-tuning on this elite set.
-Although effective empirically, \topift\ highlights the key challenges that motivate our more principled algorithm, \alift\ (Section~\ref{sec:alift}).
+To build intuition for why our sampling problem is non-trivial, we begin with a natural heuristic, \topift, which iteratively refines the model by sampling from the current distribution, selecting the lowest-cost samples, and fitting a model to this elite set.
+Although effective empirically, \topift\ highlights the challenges that motivate the principled algorithm, \alift\ (Section~\ref{sec:alift}).

-At iteration $r$, the heuristic draws $m\cdot M$ samples from the current model $\L_{r-1}$, evaluates the zeroth-order cost $d(s)$ for each sample, selects the best $m$ samples, and fine-tunes $\L_{r-1}$ on this set to obtain $\L_r$.
-The cost function $d(\cdot)$ thus \emph{guides} the refinement of the model in conjunction with the prior encoded by the LLM.
-This procedure resembles a test-time training step~\citep{TTT}, in that fine-tuning is performed separately for each problem instance.
+At iteration $r$, the heuristic draws $m\cdot M$ samples from the current model $\L_{r-1}$, evaluates the zeroth-order cost $d(s)$ for each sample, selects the best $m$ samples, and learns $\L_{r-1}$ using this set to obtain $\L_r$.
+The cost function $d(\cdot)$ thus \emph{guides} the refinement of the model in conjunction with the prior.

-The heuristic in \cref{alg3} is closely related to the Cross-Entropy (CE) method~\citep{rubinstein1999cross}, where an ``elite'' set of high-performing samples is repeatedly used to update a parametric model via maximum-likelihood estimation.
-In our setting, the LLM plays the role of the parametric family, and fine-tuning corresponds to the MLE update.
-However, CE-style updates are difficult to analyze for deep generative models, since the hard elite-selection step can induce mode collapse and eliminate coverage of important regions.
+The heuristic in \cref{alg3} is closely related to the cross-entropy (CE) method~\citep{rubinstein1999cross}, where an ``elite'' set of high-performing samples is repeatedly used to update a parametric model via MLE.
+In our setting, the generative model plays the role of the parametric family, and model-fitting corresponds to the MLE update.
+However, CE-style updates are difficult to analyze, since the hard-min elite-selection step can induce mode collapse and eliminate coverage of important regions.

-These difficulties manifest directly in \topift.
-Although \topift\ is practical and forms the basis of our experiments (\cref{sec:empirical,sec:mst}), its hard-min selection step is analytically brittle, and repeated fine-tuning without explicit control over density ratios can progressively erode probability mass on rare but critical regions. \alift\ resolves these issues by replacing hard selection with a controlled annealing schedule and by introducing Metropolis--Hastings corrections (\cref{sec:alift}), ensuring that samples at each iteration follow the correct intermediate target distribution.
-This prevents coverage errors from compounding across iterations.
-We present the connection between \alift and \topift in more detail in \cref{app:topift}.
+These difficulties manifest directly in \topift: Its hard-min selection step is analytically brittle, and repeated model-fitting without explicit control over density ratios can progressively erode probability mass on rare but critical regions. \alift\ resolves these issues by replacing hard-min with a controlled annealing schedule and by introducing Metropolis--Hastings corrections (\cref{sec:alift}), ensuring that samples at each iteration follow the correct intermediate target distribution; this prevents coverage errors from compounding across iterations.
+We present the connection between \alift and \topift in more detail in \cref{app:topift}, and empirically demonstrate the need for iterated distribution correction in \cref{sec:empirical_10d}.

-To implement the Metropolis--Hastings correction, we require the following assumption.
+To implement the Metropolis--Hastings correction and hence show our theoretical results, we require the following assumption.
+This assumption holds whenever the generative model admits tractable likelihood evaluation, including many autoregressive sequence models and open weight models.